pivotalsoftware/ESarch/README.md

 ./deploy-frontend.sh <PWS-USERNAME> <PWS-PASSWORD> <PWS-ORG> <PWS-SPACE>
 ```

-In a few minutes, the UI should have now have started and you will be in a position to test the application as desribed in the next section.
+In a few minutes, the UI should have now have started and you will be in a position to test the application as described in the next section.

 ## 4. Test the Axon Trader Application